Introduction to JTAG

-JTAG is a technology that has existed for over a decade.
+JTAG is a technology which is in its third decade as an industry standard.
 However, its potential as a testing and programming tool is only just beginning to be fully realised.

 Advances in silicon design such as increasing device density and, more recently, BGA packaging have reduced the efficacy of traditional testing methods.